SamboyCoding/Fmod5Sharp/README.md

 //Or you can use any standard library to convert the byte array to a different format, if you so desire.
 ```

-If the user's system does not have libopus or libvorbis, and the data is vorbis-encoded, this will throw a `DllNotFoundException`.

 You can also check if a given format type is supported and, if so, what extension it will result in, like so:
 ```c#
 bool isSupported = bank.Header.AudioType.IsSupported();